vishwajeet-hogale/Music-Reconstruction/README.md

 In this project, we reconstruct music from various components extracted from an input of MIDI files, using genetic algorithms to create better sounding samples.

 # Motivation
 As a group of engineers and musicians, we naturally wanted to explore the intersection of AI, mathematics, and music.
-Our goal is take existing songs and use genetic algorithms to manipulate and create new, euphonious songs from existing samples.
+Our goal is to take existing songs and use genetic algorithms to generate new, euphonious songs from existing samples.

 # Built With
 [![Python](https://www.python.org/community/logos/python-logo.png)](https://www.python.org/)

 [Node.js](https://nodejs.org/en)
 # Getting Started
-This project is built with a GUI to simplify user interactions.
+This project includes a GUI to simplify user interactions.

 1) To begin, ensure that Node.js, Python, and npm are installed on your local machine.